+We have monitoring, including sound and video, confirming kiwi presence.
 At right is a photo of the first kiwi chick removed (Feb 2016) for raising in a (currently) more secure sanctuary - say hello to Popokotea!

 The Mount Hiwi Charitable Trust was formed to allow access to, and preserve, indigenous virgin forests and ecosystems in perpetuity.

 We are currently looking after 411 hectares (1016 acres) of Trust land and an adjacent 200 ha block of DoC's (see map )